 “Our bilateral relationship has a rich heritage based on Canada’s storied role in liberating this country during the Second World War.” ~ James Lambert, former Canadian Ambassador to the Netherlands

-Canadians are popular in Holland.
+Canadians are popular in the Netherlands.
 Ask any Dutchie over a certain age.
-They’re the ones most likely to recall that Canadian troops liberated Holland from Hitler’s terrifying reign at the end of World War II.
+They’re the ones most likely to recall that Canadian troops liberated Holland from Hitler’s terrifying five-year reign at the end of World War II.
 During the Nazi occupation, Canada also hosted the Dutch royal family in Ottawa, its capital city.

 Why the Dutch Flag Flew Over Canada

-The deepest bond between Canada and the Netherlands was forged after the Dutch royal family’s exile following the bombing of Rotterdam in 1940.
-Three years later, Princess Margriet was born in Ottowa Civic Hospital.
-To protect Queen Juliana’s third daughter’s Dutch citizenship, Canada disclaimed the territory temporarily so the princess would not be Canadian by birth.
+The deepest bond between Canada and the Netherlands was forged after the Dutch royal family’s exile after the bombing of Rotterdam in 1940.
+Three years later, Queen Juliana gave birth to Princess Margriet in Ottowa Civic Hospital.
+To protect the Dutch citizenship of the queen’s third daughter, Canada disclaimed the territory temporarily so the princess would not be Canadian by birth.
 The Dutch flag flew over Canada’s Parliament Building on January 19, 1943 to commemorate the new royal—the only time a foreign flag has flown over the Canadian capitol.

 Liberation Day in the Netherlands

 Holland’s sweetest spring arrived in 1945 after Canadian troops, assisted by American, Polish and French forces, liberated the Netherlands from Nazi Germany on May 5.
 Sadly, it was not before 18,000+ Dutch civilians starved to death during the 1944 Hongerwinter (Hunger Winter), when Amsterdam and other cities were cut off from food supplies.